1. Introduction

 The data controller is required to stop or end the processing of personal data in the following cases:

-• The purpose of processing has been reached;
+- The purpose of processing has been achieved;

-The data controllers are responsible for the processing of personal data and will be held accountable for it.
-Data controllers should be able to demonstrate complete due diligence and compliance by following the rules for protecting the personal information of individuals.
+Data controllers are responsible for processing personal data and will be held accountable for it.
+They should be able to demonstrate complete due diligence and compliance by following the rules for protecting individuals' personal information.
 For this, organizations should have privacy notices in place.

 If the processing of personal data poses a significant risk to the data subject, the personal data controller must conduct a personal Data Protection Impact Assessment (DPIA).
 Potential high-risk activities include: